jpb06/nx-front-poc/docs/frontend-architecture.md

 #### 🎁 `molecules` and `organisms` folders

-We will these folders at several levels, by order of genericity:
+We will have these folders at several levels, by order of genericity:

 - Shared components library, when components are meant to be used in several applications.
 - Inside the `src` folder of an application, when these components are meant to be used by several user stories in that application.